 Marijuana and hemp often share the same negative connotation in society.
 After all, they were both illegal to grow in the United States for decades, and they both are of the same plant genus, Cannabis, and the same species, Cannabis Sativa.
 Even being so closely related their uses are worlds apart.

 Cultivated throughout history

 Cannabis has been cultivated throughout history.
 People have grown vast varieties of the plant for both medical and industrial uses.
-Hemp originated in Central Asia and the cultivation for hemp fiber has been recorded in China as early as 2800 BC.
+Hemp originated in Central Asia and the cultivation of hemp fiber has been recorded in China as early as 2800 BC.
 Tall, sturdy hemp plants provided these early civilizations with a variety of food, oils, rope, and other fabrics.
 Civilizations continued to grow and breed these types of plants to specifically carry characteristics useful for everyday life.

 Other cannabis plants showed characteristics of being psychoactive, thus they were separately bred for medical and religious purposes.
-These varieties of cannabis is what most of us today are growing in our closets or backyards, and also making use of for everyday life.
+These varieties of cannabis are what most of us today are growing in our closets or backyards, and also making use of for everyday life.
 That is the variety known as marijuana.